Biden Forms Gender Policy Council On International Women's Day

-Category: World Politics Hits: 4This is an intriguing battle looming on The War on Women: Biden to sign executive orders focused on women’s rights President Biden will sign executive orders Monday establishing a Gender Policy Council and directing the Department of Education to review the federal law Title IX, according to administration officials.
+Category: World Politics Hits: 10This is an intriguing battle looming on The War on Women: Biden to sign executive orders focused on women’s rights President Biden will sign executive orders Monday establishing a Gender Policy Council and directing the Department of Education to review the federal law Title IX, according to administration officials.
 Why it matters: The Biden administration is signaling its priorities to advance gender equity and equality as women, particularly women of color, have been disproportionately affected by the COVID-19 pandemic.

 Read more https://crooksandliars.com/2021/03/biden-forms-gender-policy-council